Namibia holiday and safari packing list

 Most lodges have an informal evening dress code; casual clothing goes down best, though there are a few hotels where men are encouraged to wear trousers and a collared shirt at dinner.

 Sunglasses, suntan lotion, lipsalve, a shady hat, insect repellent and a torch are all essentials.
-Binoculars and an animal/bird guidebook are highly recommended for game-park visits.
+Binoculars and an animal/bird guidebook are highly recommended for wildlife area and national park visits.
 All of these can be purchased locally if need be.
 Don't forget your swimming costume, as many places have pools.
 Please call the team at Expert Africa if you are in any doubt as to what to take.

-Many of the hire vehicles in Namibia have USB and/or AUX ports, so it’s a good idea to bring an MP3 player and cable so you can listen to music when driving.
+Many of the hire vehicles in Namibia have USB and/or AUX ports, so it’s a good idea to bring a smart phone or MP3 player and cable so you can listen to music when driving.

 Much of Namibia is desert so can be quite dusty.
 We suggest that you take a few large bin liners to cover luggage while it’s in your car boot or the back of a 4WD vehicle.
 We also recommend that you pack a couple of plastic bags to use as extra protection for your camera when you are in desert areas.